pjamessteven/flask-track-usage/docs/index.rst

 The following is optional:

 * `freegeoip.net <http://freegeoip.net/>`_ integration for storing geography of the visitor.
+* Alternatively you can define a custom geolocation function, for use with the geoip2 package for example.
 * Unique visitor tracking if you are wanting to use Flask's cookie storage.
 * Summation hooks for live count of common web analysis statistics such as hit counts.